• Skip to primary navigation

 • ×

-How to make the best Swiss onion dip - This creamy dip recipe is simple, quick, and easy to put together, baked in the oven, and perfect for vegetables, potatoes, crackers, or chips.
-I tried it and LOVED it!
+This creamy hot onion dip recipe is made from caramelized sweet onions, tart Swiss cheese, and a creamy base.
+It's simple, quick, and easy to put together, baked in the oven, and perfect for crostini, vegetables, potatoes, crackers, or chips.
+It's the best dip for any party, game day, potluck, or picnic.
+You're going to love it!

 Okay, before I tell you the recipe, I have to tell you where it came from.